 In order to be at the forefront of technological developments in agriculture, the Department provides timely and relevant research and technology development services in the six districts of the Western Cape.
 This ensures that all the agricultural role-players of the Western Cape are provided with the most advanced scientific and technical advice.
 Converting the research rand into an information rand is of utmost importance – this means that scientific information should reach the commercial and smallholder farmer at farm level, making our farmers more sustainable and competitive on local, national and international markets.

-The research portfolio of the Department is executed mainly within the Directorates of Animal Sciences and Plant Sciences, with a smaller research portfolio in the Directorate Research Support Services.
+The Programme is structured into the sub-programmes Research, Technology Transfer Services and Infrastructure Support Services and operates as the Directorates Animal Sciences; Plant Sciences and Research Support Services.
+The latter Directorate includes the sub-directorates Analytical Services and Farm Services.
+The research portfolio of the Department is mainly executed within the Directorates of Animal Sciences and Plant Sciences, with a smaller research portfolio in the Directorate Research Support Services.
 The Programme also has seven research farms serving as open-air laboratories to support our research efforts in the districts of the Western Cape.

 The Directorate: Animal Sciences conducts research on aspects of herd management, breeding, nutrition and welfare of dairy cattle, sheep, ostriches, and, to a lesser extent, aquaculture.
-The main focus of the research programme is to improve production efficiency, which contributes to the increase of nett profit and in turn the assurance of food security.
-The transfer of technology information to stakeholders forms an inseparable part of the research programme and new information from research efforts are published in both scientific and popular formats.
+The main focus of the research programme is to improve production efficiency, which contributes to the increase of nett profit and in turn, the assurance of food security.
+The transfer of technology information to stakeholders forms an integral part of the research programme and new information from research efforts are published in both scientific and popular formats.
 This expertise is also transferred directly to farmers and relevant industries via advice and talks provided by the research scientists at the Directorate.
-Extensive research facilities includes a feeds laboratory, whilst the Directorate maintains eleven herds and flocks of national importance which are crucial in the research effort.
+Extensive research facilities includes a feeds laboratory, whilst the Directorate maintains eleven herds and flocks of national importance, which are crucial in the research effort.

-Did you know that the Directorate: Animal Sciences
+Did you know that the Directorate: Animal Sciences?

-- Conducts research in the programmes of feeding, breeding/genomics and management of dairy cattle, sheep, ostriches and aquaculture?
+- Conducts research in the programmes of feeding, breeding/genomics and management of dairy cattle, sheep, ostriches and aquaculture.

-- Has a world-renowned ostrich research team and facilities?
+- Has a world-renowned ostrich research team and facilities.

-- Has two dairy research facilities at Outeniqua and Elsenburg?
+- Has two dairy research facilities at Outeniqua and Elsenburg.

-- Executes projects at Nortier, Langgewens, Elsenburg, Tygerhoek, Oudsthoorn and Outeniqua and on various farms of producers?
+- Executes projects at Nortier, Langgewens, Elsenburg, Tygerhoek, Oudsthoorn and Outeniqua and on various farms of producers.

-- Collaborates with various tertiary institutions locally, nationally and internationally on various research programmes and projects?
+- Collaborates with various tertiary institutions locally, nationally and internationally on various research programmes and projects.